Religion News Association

-The Religion News Association (RNA) is an American non-profit professional association which seeks to promote better reporting on religion in the news media and to provide help and support to journalists who cover religion.
-It was founded in 1949 and in 2007 had 570 members and subscribers.
+The Religion News Association (RNA), formerly the Religion Newswriters Association, is an American non-profit professional association which seeks to promote better reporting on religion in the news media and to provide help and support to journalists who cover religion.

+History

+The RNA was founded in 1949 and in 2007 had 570 members and subscribers.
 Membership in the RNA is open to journalists who regularly report on religion in the secular print and broadcast media.
 Since 2006, the RNA has been associated with the Missouri School of Journalism at the University of Missouri in Columbia, Missouri.
 In 2016, RNA members approved a proposal to change the name from the "Religion Newswriters Association" to the current name.